Vulnerable Adults Safeguarding Policy

 • Maintaining appropriate records.

-All information regarding concern for a vulnerable adult should be shared on “a need to know” basis in the interests of the person concerned.
-The provision of information to the statutory agencies for the protection of a vulnerable adult is not a breach of confidentiality or data protection.
-Employees / volunteers should not give any undertakings regarding secrecy.
+All information regarding concern for a vulnerable adult should be shared on a “need to know” basis in the interests of the person concerned.
+The provision of information to statutory agencies for the protection of vulnerable adults is not a breach of confidentiality or data protection.
+CAC representatives (staff, volunteer, contractor, facilitator, intern, etc) should not give any undertakings regarding secrecy.

-If an allegation is made against an employee / volunteer within Connections Arts Centre we will ensure that everyone involved gets a proper response.
-This involves making sure that two separate procedures are followed, one in respect of the vulnerable adult and another in respect of the employee / volunteer.
+If an allegation is made against any CAC representatives (staff, volunteer, contractor, facilitator, intern, etc) within Connections Arts Centre we will ensure that everyone involved gets a proper response.
+This involves making sure that two separate procedures are followed, one in respect of the vulnerable adult and another in respect of the CAC representatives (staff, volunteer, contractor, facilitator, intern, etc).
 The same person will not deal with both of the above.

-When an allegation of abuse is received against employees / volunteers it will be assessed promptly and carefully by Connections Arts Centre.
-Action taken in reporting an allegation of the abuse of a vulnerable adult against an employee / volunteer should be based on an opinion formed reasonably and in good faith.
+When an allegation of abuse is received against CAC representatives (staff, volunteer, contractor, facilitator, intern, etc) it will be assessed promptly and carefully by Connections Arts Centre.
+Action taken in reporting an allegation of the abuse of a vulnerable adult against an CAC representative (staff, volunteer, contractor, facilitator, intern, etc) should be based on an opinion formed reasonably and in good faith.
 It will be necessary to decide whether a formal report should be made to the relevant safeguarding and protection team within the HSE.
 The decision should be based on reasonable grounds of concern, as outlined earlier in this policy document.

-The first priority is to ensure that no vulnerable adult is exposed to unnecessary risk.
-Connections Arts Centre, as an employer, will as a matter of urgency, take any necessary protective measures.
-These measures will be proportionate to the level of risk and will not unreasonably penalise the employee / volunteer financially or otherwise, unless necessary to protect any vulnerable adults.
-Where protective measures penalise the employee / volunteer it is important that early consideration be given to the case.
+The priority is to ensure that no vulnerable adult is exposed to unnecessary risk.
+Connections Arts Centre, as an organisation, will as a matter of urgency, take any necessary protective measures.
+These measures will be proportionate to the level of risk and will not unreasonably penalise the CAC representatives (staff, volunteer, contractor, facilitator, intern, etc) financially or otherwise, unless necessary to protect any vulnerable adults.
+Where protective measures penalise the CAC representatives (staff, volunteer, contractor, facilitator, intern, etc), early consideration must be given to the case.

-The CEO of Connections Arts Centre, should be informed about the allegation as soon as possible.
-When we become aware of an allegation of abuse of a vulnerable adult by any employee / volunteer during the execution of that person’s duties, the CEO of Connections Arts Centre will inform the employee / volunteer of the following:
+The CEO of Connections Arts Centre should be informed about the allegation as soon as possible.
+When we become aware of an allegation of abuse of a vulnerable adult by any CAC representatives (staff, volunteer, contractor, facilitator, intern, etc) during the execution of that person’s duties, the CEO of Connections Arts Centre will inform the CAC representatives (staff, volunteer, contractor, facilitator, intern, etc) of the following:

 • The fact that an allegation has been made against him or her;